 You can plan even more efficiently by using data to predict patients arrival patterns.
 If you were to implement a CRM or a patient management platform, your solution could offer a variety of crucial data points to discern trends and patterns within your clinic.

 For example, emergency departments tend to be the busiest on Mondays throughout the United States.
 This can be seen by retrieving the historical information available.
 Similarly, you can also analyze information and predict the possible busiest periods for your clinic.
 With these insights, you can plan staffing as well as other resources to handle the increased demand while avoiding increased waiting times.

-As you can see, improving patient flow in your practice demands actionable steps and an accountability culture among your staff.
+As you can see, improving patient flow in your practice requires actionable steps and an accountability culture among your staff.
 Various medical technology methods may help your clinic optimize its patient flow and allow enhanced clinical outcomes.

-With Tripment’s suite of features, you can do just that by managing your appointment bookings & engaging with your patients virtually rather than in office with our telehealth functionality.
-All while being able to grow your practice by reaching new patients.
+With Tripment’s suite of features, you can do just that by managing your appointment bookings & engaging with your patients virtually rather than in-office with our telehealth functionality, all while being able to grow your practice by reaching new patients.
 Learn more and list your practice today!